JoeDumoulin/CSCD439F17/Installing Software for Machine Learning.md

 	plt.show()
 	```

 	 Now run the code (ctrl-Enter) as before.
-You should see te following:
+You should see the following:

 	 ![jupyter notebook](https://github.com/JoeDumoulin/CSCD439F17/blob/master/images/2017-09-25T3.59.48PM.png "run python")